Save Berlin: Is Holzmarkt doomed?

 In 2010, the prime plot was finally sold off to developers, sparking Bar25’s ultimate five-day farewell bacchanal.
 The music fell silent and the land was cleared.
 Then, in another lucky save, the sale fell through.
 The club’s founders Juval Dieziger and Christoph Klenzendorf announced a crusade to buy the property themselves and yank their sacred soil back from greedy capitalist hands.
 They found a sympathetic, deep-pocketed partner in the Abendrot Foundation, a Swiss pension fund dedicated to ethical investing.
 The team’s €10 million bid nabbed both the Spree-side plot and an adjacent piece of land on the other side of the raised S-Bahn tracks.
 Abendrot signed a leasehold agreement with the Bar25 duo, effectively giving them control of the land.

 By then, the banks of the Spree River had become an ideological battleground.
 Activists under the banner Spreeufer für alle – the Banks of the Spree for everyone – protested the corporate development’s exclusivity and profit motive.
 In that spirit, Dieziger and Klenzendorf established Holzmarkt25, a “creative village” that blends restaurants and party venues with co-working spaces and a daycare centre.
 Guiding the venture is a non-profit collective called the Genossenschaft für urbane Kreativität – cooperative for urban creativity – whose members each invested €25,000.
 Among them is German film director Tom Tykwer who’d partied with Tarantino that July night in 2007.
-The writing team for his TV series Babylon Berlin sits in this buzzing hive of synergies and coolness.
+The writing team for his TV series Babylon Berlin sits in this buzzing hive of synergies and coolness (photo).

 Eckwerk: Wrong side of the tracks